 A California Oil Dream

 The discovery of oil in Signal Hill in 1921 dramatically changed its development going through the 20th century.
 While Shell engineers initially had reservations about drilling where Union Oil had only found dry wells in 1918, this turned out to be fretting for nothing.
-The territory surrounding the hill as well as the hill itself quickly became home to more oil derricks than houses, known locally sometimes as ‘Porcupine Hill’ due to its prickly appearance.
+The territory surrounding the hill along with the hill itself quickly became home to more oil derricks than houses, known locally sometimes as ‘Porcupine Hill’ due to its prickly appearance.
 The oil market also prompted the incorporation of the city in 1924.
-This was due to zoning restrictions that the city of Long Beach would enforce, as well as a per-barrel oil tax.
+This was due to zoning restrictions that the city of Long Beach would enforce and the per-barrel oil tax.
 To this day, the Signal Hill portion of the Long Beach Oil Field is the highest producing, although oil production has slowed since crude oil prices dropped in the 1970s.

 The Modern Era

 Signal Hill has a unique position within the landscape of Long Beach, both literally and economically.
-Still largely sequestered to the 2.2 miles that the U.S. Census considers to be the city, a mere 11,400 populate this small enclave.
+Still largely sequestered to the 2.2 miles that the U.S. Census considers to be the city, the population is only 11,581.

 The Homes of Signal Hill

-Signal Hill has a high density of apartments, condominiums, and single family homes alike.
+Signal Hill has a high density of apartments, condominiums, and single-family homes.
 Due to the flux of the oil industry and development in the area, many of the properties in the city are new, gated, and within reach of a beautiful view on all sides.

-The average price of a home in Signal Hill across all types is around the mid $400,000s, with single family homes higher than condominiums.
+The average price of a home in Signal Hill across all types is around the mid $500,000s, with single-family homes higher than condominiums.
 The average age of the occupants is 35 years old, according to the latest census data.
 Due to the city’s high quality schools, parks, and public amenities, property in this region can go very quickly.

 Ready to get started on your home search in Signal Hill, or looking to sell your home in this lovely neighborhood?
-The Shannon Jones Team can help.
-See below for a look at homes currently on the market, or fill out the form below and we’ll be happy to contact you.
-No matter the stage of planning you’re in, we’re happy to advise, make suggestions, and lead you to the best move you’ve ever made.
+We’d love to help!
+Keep scrolling for a look at homes currently on the market, or fill out the form below and we’ll be happy to contact you.
+No matter the stage of planning you’re in, we’re happy to advise, make suggestions, and lead you to the best move you’ve ever made!